K-5 ELA

 Word Study

-Effective literacy learning results from a balance of reading and writing instruction, as well as explicit instruction in word study and language use.
+Effective literacy learning results from a balance of direct reading and writing instruction, student practice, and explicit instruction in word study and language use.

 Word study in the elementary grades develops a curiosity of spelling patterns, word meaning and conventions.
 The students focus their attention on word parts, words and sentences in order to help students become strong readers and writers.
 Word study is comprehensive in its scope: including decoding, spelling, vocabulary, grammar and mechanics.
 This instruction is systematic and sequential, and is based on what we know about a child’s cognitive development as well as the language use standards for New York State.
 At each grade level, students practice and apply their growing understanding of language use to real world reading and writing.